mingkaid/rl-prompt/README.md

 ![](figure.png)

-## Setting Up (Minimal)
+## Setting Up

-To run the codebase, we provide a minimal set of required configurations:
+Our codebase requires the following Python and PyTorch versions:
 * Python >= 3.7
 * PyTorch >= 1.10.1 (install from the [official website](https://pytorch.org/get-started/locally/))

-Install other libraries by
+Install our core modules with
 ```
-pip install -r requirements.txt
+pip install -e .
 ```

 ## Usage